Listen to a folder

 at ${header.CamelFileLastModified}

-2.- Add a filter
+2 - Add a filter

 This will require adding two steps:

-• A step filter that will open a branch of steps that will be executed only when ${header.CamelFileEventType} equals ‘CREATE’`
+• A step filter that will open a branch of steps that will be executed only when ${header.CamelFileEventType} equals CREATE

-• A step file to create the new file in /tmp/backup or whatever folder you choose (different from the previous one)
+• A step file to create the new file in /tmp/backup/ or whatever folder you choose (different from the previous one)

 Hints

-• Configure the directory name of the file step as /tmp/backup (or whatever folder you are using)
+• Configure the directory name of the file step as /tmp/backup/ (or whatever folder you are using)

-• The condition of the filter is configured in the simple text field as ${header.CamelFileEventType} == 'CREATE'
+• The condition of the filter is configured in the filter expression field as ${header.CamelFileEventType} == 'CREATE' using the simple expression language.

 Solution